seisman/wiki.seisman.info/seismology/overview.rst

 -   1940: Harold Jeffreys and K. E. Bullen published the final version of their travel time tables for a large number of seismic phases, which is called JB table.
+-   1946: an underwater nuclear explosion near Bikini Atoll led to the first detailed seismic recordings of a nuclear bomb.
+-   1949: a Soviet nuclear bomb.
+-   1961: the Worldwide Standardized Seismograph Network (WWSSN) was established

 Earth's structure
 -----------------